Mihailo Vasić

 Mihailo Vasić (Михаило Васић; born 20 July 1993) is a Serbian 3x3 basketball player for Liman 3x3 of the FIBA 3x3 World Tour.
-Also, he represents the Serbian national team internationally.
+He represents the Serbian national team at international level.

-Early life
+Biography

 Vasić grew up with a Novi Sad-based team Vojvodina.
-In 2013, he moved to the United States where he played high school basketball with Lee Academy as a senior.
-As a college freshman and sophomore, he played with the Harcum Bears of the National Junior College Athletic Association (NJCAA).
+In 2013, he moved to the United States, where he played high school basketball with Lee Academy at senior level.
+As a college freshman and sophomore, Vasić played with the Harcum Bears of the National Junior College Athletic Association (NJCAA).
 In 2016, he joined the New Haven Chargers of the NCAA Division II where he played his junior and senior years.

-3x3 career

-Vasić has been a member of Novi Sad-based Liman 3x3 team since 2017.
+Vasić has been a member of Novi Sad-based club Liman 3x3 since 2017.

-National 3x3 team career

-Vasić represents Serbian 3x3 national team internationally.
-He made his debut at the 2019 FIBA 3x3 World Cup where his team finished at 4th place.
-Also, he represented Serbia at the 2020 Summer Olympics.
+Vasić represents Serbian 3x3 national team at international level.
+He made his debut at the 2019 FIBA 3x3 World Cup where the team finished fourth place.
+He also represented Serbia at the 2020 Summer Olympics.